gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Continuing on with the performance improvements delivered in recent Gradle versions, 1.5 brings wide reaching optimizations to dependency resolution as well as important improvements to two recent features; configure-on-demand and parallel execution.
 Gradle continues to embrace the challenges of large scale build automation.
-Along with the performance improvements comes the usual mix of bug fixes, usability improvements and refinements.
+Along with the performance improvements comes the usual mix of new features, bug fixes, usability improvements and refinements.

 The dependency resolve rule feature introduced in 1.4 gains new capabilities in 1.5.
 Trouble dependencies can now be completely substituted at resolution time which enables solving some very tricky issues with complex dependency graphs.
 On the publication side, the new (incubating) Maven and Ivy publishing plugins gain new capabilities making them able